department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/complete-a-sub-task.md

 ## Accessibility considerations

 * Titles (h1s) of sub-task pages must be unique.
-* Title tags should pull from the form or task name, not the H1, for each page in the flow.
-Example: every page in a subtask flow for the Income Limits tool should have the title tag Income Limits | Veterans Affairs, regardless of what the H1 is.
+* [Title tags]({{ site.baseurl }}/content-style-guide/title-tags) should pull from the form or task name, not the H1, for each page in the flow.
+Example: every page in a subtask flow for the Income Limits tool should have the title tag "Income Limits \| Veterans Affairs", regardless of what the H1 is.
 * Use of the Yes/No button pair is limited to mobile specific flows as it does not remember the user's previous choice when navigating backwards in a flow.
 Using radio options along with a submit button is more materially honest and semantically correct as it splits the selection (input) from submission (button).
 * This pattern replaces the deprecated Wizard pattern as it avoids the following problems with that pattern.
 Thus ensure that your Sub-task does not exhibit the following:
   * No clear end point.